Shuunen/folio/README.md

 - [TailwindCss](https://tailwindcss.com) : awesome lib to produce maintainable style
 - [Vue](https://vuejs.org) : when I need a front framework, this is the one I choose <3
 - [Web App Manifest Generator](https://app-manifest.firebaseapp.com) : generate manifest.json easily

+## Notes

+This project does not need demo.